-On free time, locals go hiking in the nearby Cascades and Olympic mountains, and explore the surrounding waterways of Puget Sound.
+On free time, locals have plenty of amazing things to do in Seattle – plus they go hiking in the nearby Cascades and Olympic mountains, and explore the surrounding waterways of Puget Sound.
 They enjoy delicious food, a buzzing cultural scene, and some of the best cocktails in the country.

 The beautiful natural surroundings lay the foundation for great stargazing opportunities.
 Whether you choose to head out onto the Olympic Peninsula, move inland toward central Washington, or just seek the dark skies you can surprisingly find all over the city, there are plenty of great spots to see the night sky in Seattle.